initc3/ic3-website/content/partners.md

 # IC3 Partners and Donors

-IC3 acknowledges and appreciates a generous gift from the VMware Foundation to advance the science and technology of blockchains.
+IC3 acknowledges and appreciates a generous gift from the VMware Foundation to advance the science and technology of blockchains. <br>

+We acknowledge RetroPGF2 for support of IC3 from the Optimism Foundation.

 <div class="ui small images" align="center">
 	<img class="ui image sponsor logo" id="chainlink" src="images/partners/chainlink.png">